vkorbes/ellenkorbes.github.io/_posts/2018-03-11-why_finding_your_career_late_is_an_advantage.md

 —

 Thank you for reading!
-If you enjoyed this article please share it, and make sure to subscribe to [dEffective Go](http://www.defectivego.com/)!
+If you enjoyed this article please share it, and make sure to subscribe to [dEfective Go](http://www.defectivego.com/)!

 *[Unless you’re trans](https://www12.senado.leg.br/noticias/especiais/especial-cidadania/expectativa-de-vida-de-transexuais-e-de-35-anos-metade-da-media-nacional).
 But that’s a whole ‘nother discussion.